amethyst/rfcs/rfcs/0000-state-separation.md

 Here's an overview of what I'm proposing, followed by dedicated sections where I try to walk through how each change works and what motivated them:

-* States and their callbacks are separated.
+* States and their handlers are separated.
 * Introducing a `State` derive to construct highly efficient storage for state enums.
 * Getting the current state from a system.
-* Introducing global callbacks.
+* Introducing global handlers.
 * Custom GameData in states is deprecated.
 * Modifying states is done through a `States` resource.
 * Refactor amethyst_test.

 Finally there will be an example application as it would be written incorporating these changes.

-## States and their callbacks are separated
+## States and their handlers are separated

 State implements the `trait State<T, E: Send + Sync + 'static>` trait.